Table of Contents

 Now that it has finally arrived, hemp is here to stay.
 Most Americans remain unaware of its utility, but that situation will undoubtedly change soon as more and more innovators discover new ways to exploit the fantastic qualities of this infinitely versatile product.

 What has happened so far is just the tip of the iceberg.
-Technological innovation will be necessary to gain an edge in a highly competitive marketplace, and that competition will inevitably take the hemp industry in some exciting and unpredictable directions.
+Hemp technologies will be necessary to gain an edge in a highly competitive marketplace, and that competition will inevitably take the hemp industry in some exciting and unpredictable directions.

 With the recent pandemic and complete shutdown of a global economy, hemp may be the salvation in retooling America for greener, more sustainable domestic manufacturing.